 One of the perhaps unexpected results of the coronavirus pandemic is how it has thrown up some fascinating debates about technology.

-For many years death has been described as perhaps the final taboo in British society.
 Rarely it is deemed polite to mention the uncomfortable fact that one day we all will die, let alone try to bring faith or spirituality into that conversation.
-But in the midst of a pandemic which has already claimed over 50,000 British lives in various ways, is that changing?
+But in the midst of a pandemic, is that changing?

 In another show recorded pre-lockdown, Tom answers questions from listeners on whether the world is getting better or worse, on poverty and economic justice, and what climate change activism means for the theology of new creation.